|Quick Facts: School and Career Counselors and Advisors|

 School counselors work in public and private schools.
-Career counselors work in colleges, government agencies, career centers, and private practices.
-Both types of counselors generally work full time.
+Career counselors and advisors are employed primarily in colleges and universities but also work in career centers and private practice.
+Both types of counselors usually work full time.

-Most school counselors have a master’s degree in school counseling or a related field and have a state-issued credential.
-Some employers prefer that career counselors have a master’s degree.
-Career counselors who work in private practices may also need a license.
+Most school counselors need a master’s degree in school counseling or a related field and have a state-issued credential.
+Some states require licensure for career counselors and advisors.

-The median annual wage for school and career counselors was $53,370 in May 2014.
+The median annual wage for school and career counselors and advisors was $60,510 in May 2021.

-Employment of school and career counselors is projected to grow 8 percent from 2014 to 2024, about as fast as the average for all occupations.
-Increasing school enrollments should lead to employment growth of school and career counselors.
+Employment of school and career counselors and advisors is projected to grow 11 percent from 2020 to 2030, faster than the average for all occupations.

-Explore resources for employment and wages by state and area for school and career counselors.
+Explore resources for employment and wages by state and area for school and career counselors and advisors.

-Compare the job duties, education, job growth, and pay of school and career counselors with similar occupations.
+Compare the job duties, education, job growth, and pay of school and career counselors and advisors with similar occupations.

-Learn more about school and career counselors by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.
+Learn more about school and career counselors and advisors by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.